-Opening port windows are located in the cabin.
+Opening port windows are located in the main salon and head compartment.
 Each window opens to provide ventilation into the cabin area and is equipped with a removable screen.

 The windows are secured by adjustable cam levers.
 The cam levers should be adjusted so they are tight enough to seal the windows in the closed position, but not so tight that the window becomes difficult to secure.